rcl-ssl/docs/certbot/certbot.md

 # RCL CertificateBot
 **V6.0.10**

-RCL CertificateBot can be run as a Linux Daemon or a Windows Service.
-It is installed in the server running a website.
+RCL CertificateBot can be run as a Linux Daemon or a Windows Service in the web hosting machine for automatic certificate renewal.
+It is installed in the server hosting a website.
 It provides the following functionality :

-- automatically send requests to renew certificates created in the RCL Portal
+- automatically renew certificates created in the RCL Portal
 - save SSL/TLS certificates in the hosting machine for a web server to use

 The following web servers are supported: